Two predawn explosions rock the area around the Israeli Embassy in Copenhagen but no one is injured

 Heavily armed officers, search dogs and forensic teams were inspecting the area which had been cordoned off.

-Copenhagen's Jewish school, Carolineskolen, which is just down the street from the embassy, was already due to remain closed on Thursday and Friday for the Jewish New Year holidays, Michael Rachlin, a spokesperson for Denmark’s Jewish community told The Associated Press.
+Copenhagen's Jewish school, Carolineskolen, which is just down the street from the embassy, was already due to close on Thursday and Friday for the Jewish New Year holidays, Michael Rachlin, a spokesperson for Denmark’s Jewish community told The Associated Press.

 There will also be extra security around the main synagogue in downtown Copenhagen, the Jewish community said in a statement.
 Community chairman Henrik Goldstein wrote that he “would like to encourage people to be aware when moving in public spaces.”